SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Introduction

-While a number of existing works have developed end-to-end methods to tackle this task through training multi-modal alignment with large transformer models \cite{jain2022bottom, huang2022multi, zhu20233d}, these methods require large-scale annotated data, often overfitting to specific syntactic structure in training datasets while struggling to generalize to more complex utterances, resulting in only mediocre performance.
-More recently, numerous works have leveraged the reasoning abilities of LLMs for spatial grounding \cite{fang2024transcrib3d, hsu2023ns3d, chen2024grounded, yuan2024solving, yang2024llm, xu2024vlm, li2024seeground}.
-While some achieve strong results on structured, synthetic datasets \cite{fang2024transcrib3d}, complex real-world natural language expressions such as ``the tall recycling bin to the left if you are facing the door” remain challenging.
-These methods also often rely on careful fine-tuning or struggle with poor zero-shot performance.
-Additionally, such methods are not typically designed for system deployment, relying on heavily processed high fidelity reconstructions of 3D scenes \cite{dai2017scannet, Matterport3D} and failing to account for constraints in model size, efficiency, and noise in the real-time semantic mapping process.
+While a number of existing works have developed end-to-end methods to tackle this task through training multi-modal alignment with large transformer models \cite{jain2022bottom, huang2022multi, zhu20233d}, these methods require large-scale annotated data, often overfitting to specific syntactic structure in training datasets while struggling to generalize to more complex utterances, resulting in mediocre performance.
+More recently, numerous works have leveraged the reasoning capabilities and rich language semantics of large language models (LLMs) for 3D referential grounding \cite{fang2024transcrib3d, hsu2023ns3d, chen2024grounded, yuan2024solving, yang2024llm, xu2024vlm, li2024seeground}.
+While some achieve strong results on benchmark datasets \cite{fang2024transcrib3d}, complex real-world natural language expressions that employ both semantic attributes and spatial relations such as ``the tall recycling bin to the left if you are facing the door” remain challenging.
+Many LLM-based approaches either struggle with poor zero-shot performance or rely on careful fine-tuning or heavy prompt engineering tailored towards benchmark datasets.
+Consequently, such methods are not typically designed for system deployment, relying on high fidelity reconstructed meshes of 3D scenes \cite{dai2017scannet, Matterport3D} and failing to account for constraints in model size, efficiency, and noise in the real-time semantic mapping process.